biography

 In early 2024, he was selected to benefit from the Bill Green Mentorship Program through LA Jazz Society.

-At the school winter concert in 2022, the band played Guns N' Roses’ Sweet Child O" Mine in front of a crowd of 1400 people, and the video on Jasper's YouTube channel has over 1.4 million views.
+At the school winter concert in 2022, the band played Guns and Roses’ Sweet Child Of Mine in front of a crowd of 1400 people, and the video on Jasper's YouTube channel has nearly 2.2 million views.

 In April 2023, the band traveled to Philadelphia to compete at the National Jazz Festival, where they won Best Small Combo, and Jasper was awarded the Best in Band Medal.